 Once the ground floor of a Victorian Hotel, this property has been recently renovated to a high standard reflecting many of the comforts of contemporary living: smart TVs, broadband, WiFi and automated blinds.
 The limestone floor has underfloor heating throughout, while the contemporary bathroom and ensuite have natural stone tiled walls with a bath as well as two showers and WCs.
-The shaker style kitchen is well eqipped, including a Rangemaster cooker and an american style fridge as well as being spacious with room for a sofa.
+The shaker style kitchen is well equipped, including a Rangemaster cooker and an american style fridge as well as being spacious with room for a sofa.

 With 2 double bedrooms this is a spacious apartment with an option for 2 additional people to sleep on a sofa bed in the lounge, making it suitable for 6 adults if necessary.
 There is an outline of the apartment in our selection of photographs.
 Linen and welcome packs are provided but we are not able to accommodate dogs.

 It has stunning sea views from the majority of its rooms: the lounge, kitchen, master bedroom and all aspects of the garden.

 Its garden benefits from 2 patio areas, with bi-fold doors from the lounge and patio doors from the master bedroom.
 The garden also has a lawn with borders.
 All offer sheltered spots with spectacular sea views.
 It also has an enclosed 'snug' area where a pergola sits on the cliff edge, a perfect spot to get away from it all.